Disclaimer: Nothing's mine.

 'I can't make any guarantees that it tastes good'.

-Fleur dipped the end of her little finger in it, then licked the drop of sorbet off it with the tip of her tongue.
-She shivered and scrunched up her face.
+Fleur dipped the end of her little finger in it and licked the drop of sorbet off it with the tip of her tongue.
+She shivered, scrunching up her face.
 'I can tell you've only ever tried it once.
 That's a bit too much lemon.'

 Harry's gut twisted itself into a hot tangle.
 'Sorry.'